linxuanm/RepairGem/README.md

 # RepairGem
-A Minecraft mod that adds a Repair Gem similar to the Talisman of Repair of ProjectE.
+A Minecraft mod that adds a Repair Gem that when in inventory, slowly repairs damaged items in the holder's inventory.